Skip to Content

 Dedicated to Protecting & Defending Your Rights

-Jacksonville Sexual Battery Attorney
+Jacksonville Sexual Battery Lawyer

 How Sexual Battery Is Defined Under Florida Statute § 794.011